wg-perception/libmv/README.md

-# GSoC 2012 - SfM: adapt libmv for OpenCV
+## GSoC 2012 - SfM: adapt libmv for OpenCV

 This is a collaborative effort to port libmv to OpenCV. [libmv](http://code.google.com/p/libmv/) is a Structure from Motion (SfM) library, which is divided into different modules (image/detector/descriptor/multiview) that allow to resolve part of the SfM process.
-We focus on the muliview functionalities, trying to port them to OpenCV.
+We are focused on the muliview functionalities, trying to port them to OpenCV.

-Most of the our code is going to be in the folder: *./src/libmv_opencv/*
+Most of our code is going to be in the folder: **./src/libmv_opencv/**

+### Members:
+  - **Mentors**:  Vincent Rabaud, Ilya Lysenkov
+  - **Students**: Pablo Speciale, Srimal Jayawardena

-## Github repository
+### Github repository
   https://github.com/wg-perception/libmv